-Write from The Hip is a year-long script development program designed to support new writers through mentorship, one-on-one dramaturgy, developmental workshops and readings, all working towards the completion of a full length play.
-We look for female-identifying playwrights who are emerging in their careers.
-There is no age limit, though you are only eligible if you have never received a professional production.
-You may apply with a script at any stage in development.
+Write From The Hip is a year-long script development program designed to support new writers through mentorship, one-on-one dramaturgy, developmental workshops and readings, all working towards the completion of a full length play.
+We look for playwrights who self-identify as having lived experience that is touched by womanhood – this could include but is not limited to trans, cis, 2S and non-binary folks – and are emerging in their careers.
+There is no age limit, though playwrights are only eligible if you have never received a professional production.
+Playwrights may apply with a script at any stage in development.

 The Write From The Hip Program is generously supported by RBC Foundation.

 Meet our 2020-21 Write from the Hip Program Playwrights:

 Anahita Dehbonehie is an Iranian creator and installation artist.
 Currently based in Toronto, her practice is founded on the principle that truths are communicated most powerfully through evocative sensory experiences.
 She is drawn specifically to work that questions form and content while creating space for contemporary conversation.
 The evolving relationship between participant, creator and the exchange of ideas is what draws her to the art of live performance.
 She is inspired by community, rigor and deep gratitude.

 Celia Green is a queer performer, performance creator, and choreographer working at the intersection of dance and theatre.
 Her solo show, Wah Wah Wah, premiered at SummerWorks 2019, where she received the Theatre Centre Emerging Artist Award, and was also presented at the 2020 Wildside Festival in Montreal.
 Her growth and learning has been greatly shaped by The Paprika Festival, the AMY Project and La Pocha Nostra.
 Celia’s work attempts to open up the space that exists between text and movement.
 She is a choreographer for adelheid dance’s re:research, and is part of Kaeja d’Dance’s Open Circuit mentorship.